joey-qytyku/OS-90-fixed/README.md

 OS/90 releases are ZIP files.
 The entire OS goes inside the `OS90` directory in the root.

-Installing the OS is done by creating an OS90 directory at the root of the boot medium and extractign the installation ZIP into it.
+Installing the OS is done by creating an OS90 directory at the root of the boot medium and extracting the installation ZIP into it.
 Any additional packages for the OS will also be extracted somewhere in this directory.

-It is very unlikely that OS/90 install files will even not fit inside a floppy disk.
+It is very unlikely that OS/90 install files will not fit inside a floppy disk.

 ## Boot Media